Rybar/JS13K2022-Boilerplate/README.md

 ## JS13K 2022 Boilerplate

-Includes RetroBuffer, Soundbox music player, game loop with state machine, audio generation and loading, and a few other useful bits that I find myself writing over and over again.
+Includes RetroBuffer for graphics, Soundbox music player, game loop with state machine, audio generation and loading, and a few other useful bits that I find myself writing over and over again.

 ```
 -------------